|

 Spacious and easy cave.
 4 different levels, the two lower ones

-are active and one of the finest stream passages in Belgium can be seen
+are active and some of the finest stream passages in Belgium can be seen

 here.
 This river collects all (polluted) water from the "Chawresse-valley".
 The